10-12 March 2026, Florence

 The European Festival of Journalism and Media Freedom

-Free tickets available soon
+Free tickets now available!

 The first European Festival of Journalism and Media Freedom